linkedin/coral/.github/pull_request_template.md

 <!--
 Kindly explain the proposed changes in this section.
 The goal is to outline the modifications and how this PR addresses the issue.
 Also, clarify the reasons for these changes.
 For example,
   1. If a new API is proposed, explain the intended use case.
-  2. If a bug is being fixed, describe why it's a bug.
+  2. If a bug is being fixed, describe why it is a bug.
   3. If design documentation is available, please include the link.
 -->